imandra-ai/ipl-examples/README.md

 - [ambiguousOptionalityComplex.ipl](ambiguousOptionalityComplex.ipl) - Complex treatment of ambiguous type fields
 - [sentFieldsRecordComplete.ipl](sentFieldsRecordComplete.ipl) - Setting sent fields using an internal record (successfully)
 - [sentFieldsRecordIncomplete.ipl](sentFieldsRecordIncomplete.ipl) - Setting sent fields using an internal record requiring addition explicit "with" statements
-- [sentFieldsRecordAssignable.ipl](sentFieldsRecordAssignable.ipl) - Setting sent fields using assignable records.
+- [sentFieldsRecordAssignable.ipl](sentFieldsRecordAssignable.ipl) - Setting sent fields using assignable records
 - [ordersOnlyExplicitFrom42.ipl](ordersOnlyExplicitFrom42.ipl) - FIX 4.4 example of importing a message explicitly from 4.2
 - [ordersOnlyExplicitFrom44.ipl](ordersOnlyExplicitFrom44.ipl) - FIX 4.2 example of importing a message explicitly from 4.4
 - [ordersWithFillsOverride.ipl](ordersWithFillsOverride.ipl) - Example with a field from the library with an overridden type